ssfsx17/ffpnp/Jobs/JobDetails/HolyKnight.md

 Judgment Blade (4 AP) (multi) - Attack all enemies for physical holy damage, and attempt to cause Stop status (2).

 Parley (2 AP) (single) - Convince a target to flee the battle.
 You must be able to speak a language the target understands.
+This attempt uses Magic Accuracy and is opposed by Magic Evasion.

 ### Holy Sword T7